lambdaclass/mlir-workshop/docs/src/mlir_basics.md

 Usually multiple regions are used in higher level dialects, like SCF, which has while and for constructs, the CF dialect instead works with blocks.

-A region is more isolated than a block, you can easily use a value from a predecessor block within a given block, but taking a value from another region that is not a parent requires passing it as argument to the operation/block.
+A region is more isolated than a block, you can easily use a value from a predecessor block within a given block, but taking a value from another region that is not a parent requires passing it as an argument to the operation/block.
 This makes operations that work with regions like SCF a bit harder to work with in some contexts.

 ```rust
 let region = Region::new();